danishnaseem05/EyeWatch/Documentation.md

 **-- TODO --**

+- Change the name of the entire program from EyeWatch to EyePurgeWatch

 - Call the SynologyAPI&#39;s  run method from the Lib.java constructor and save the Filenames in a LinkedList.

-- Make a method in Lib.java that deletes the file from [localDirPath + File.separator + filename], where filename is the argument.

 - Make a method in Lib.java that compares two Linked Lists (in this case they&#39;ll be the remote files linked list and local files linked).
 This will have O(n^2) complexity, as it will compare each item from each linked list, hence running in a nested loop.
 While running in a loop, it will call the delete file method for the item that is present in both the linked lists.